Shark Fishing in Hilton Head Island, SC

 Shark fishing in the afternoon is often the most popular choice during the cooler spring and fall months, when it's most comfortable being in the warmth of the sun.
 While most charter boats do offer afternoon trips during the peak summer heat, you'll really want to reconsider planning ahead getting up early for a cooler trip.
 During the busy season, an afternoon trip is sometimes the only option available on a last minute reservation, but rest assured you can still catch sharks throughout the day.

 The tide often has more of an impact on the shark activity and how active the sharks are biting.
 The tide schedule changes day to day, shifting about an hour later each day.
 There are usually several "peak" times for the bite, which most guides will tell you is when the water is moving, but not too fast.
-These patterns aren't always consistent, and by taking a longer charter you'll have better opportunities to fish through a variety of tide levels.
+These patterns aren't always consistent, so by taking a longer charter you'll have better opportunities to fish through a variety of tide levels.

 About HiltonHeadSharkFishing.com